 We specialise in ‘learning by doing’ so you will work on live projects briefed by a range of tourism stakeholders.
 These build your research skills so you can investigate challenges within the industry and devise effective solutions.

 Our students have contributed to a professional audit which is helping the Victorian resort of Matlock Bath to refresh its image.
 They have also developed tours for school and college groups focusing on the behind-the-scenes commercial life at Chatsworth.
-Current projects include a survey of transport habits, with the findings being used to encourage Peak District visitors to engage in more active and sustainable travel.

 To complete the BA (Hons) International Tourism Management, you will study modules such as: